-Antidepressant and antianxiety agents may be appropriate during particular times in the patient’s treatment, as appropriate.
-For example, if a client presents with severe suicidal ideation and intent, the clinician may want to seriously consider the prescription of an appropriate antidepressant medication to help combat the ideation.
-Medication of this type should be avoided for long-term use, though, since most anxiety and depression is directly related to short-term, situational factors that will quickly come and go in the individual’s life.
+Antidepressant and anti-anxiety agents may be appropriate during particular times in the patient’s treatment.
+For example, if a client presents with severe suicidal thoughts and intent, a psychiatrist may consider the prescription of an appropriate antidepressant medication to help combat the suicidal thoughts.

 Self-help methods for the treatment of this disorder are often overlooked by the medical profession because very few professionals are involved in them.
 Encouraging the individual with borderline personality disorder to gain additional social support, however, is an important aspect of treatment.
 Many support groups exist within communities throughout the world which are devoted to helping individuals with this disorder share their commons experiences and feelings.

 Patients can be encouraged to try out new coping skills and emotion regulation with people they meet within support groups.
 They can be an important part of expanding the individual’s skill set and develop new, healthier social relationships.